Mississippi Drug Possession/Drug Paraphernalia Defense Lawyers

 Aggressive Defense Against Drug Possession Charges in Mississippi

 Many drug crimes cases are built on questionable evidence.
 The prosecution might be relying on evidence obtained through unreliable witnesses, an illegal search or seizure, or poor-quality audio or video evidence.
 We examine every case closely to determine the circumstances that led to your arrest.
 When appropriate, we will seek to suppress evidence that wasn’t properly obtained and work diligently to have your charges either reduced or dropped.
 If that isn’t possible, we are always prepared to defend our clients in court.

 While it may be possible to take care of a drug paraphernalia charge without a mark on your permanent record, you could still get sentenced to probation and have to pay fines.
 If you’ve been arrested and charged with possession of drug paraphernalia, contact us to find out how we can help.

 Contact a Reputable Oxford, MS Drug Possession Attorney

 If you’re facing drug charges in Mississippi, the potential consequences are too steep to leave to chance.
 You must have representation from a criminal defense attorney with the experience and skill necessary to fight for the best possible resolution.

-Turn to Tannehill, Carmean, & McKenzie for representation backed by years of positive results and an exceptional community reputation.
+Turn to Tannehill Carmean for representation backed by years of positive results and an exceptional community reputation.
 To schedule an initial consultation with our Oxford drug crime lawyer, call our office at (662) 200-8731 or reach out to us online now.